 If a team is not ready to play at the assigned time for a game, the referee will call the timeout for that team.
-After the expiration of such a timeout, if the team is still not ready to play then they must either forfeit the game, or the referee shall start the game with only one team on the field.
+After the expiration of such a timeout, if the team is still not ready to play then the referee shall start the game with only one team on the field.
 The team that wasn't ready can return its robots to the field as per the rules for "Request for Pick-up".
 If both teams are not ready, the referee will call timeouts for both teams.
 This "double timeout" expires after 10 minutes.